ionicprotocol/monorepo/README.md

 ```

-## Working with Mainnet Fork
+## Working with Forks

-Make sure to set `FORK_RPC_URL` and `FORK_CHAIN_ID` in your `packages/sdk/.env` file.

-We had a great experience using an RPC Node from NodeReals MegaNode service - https://nodereal.io/meganode .
+Forking requires access to a archive RPC node.
+For BSC we had a great experience using an RPC Node from NodeReals MegaNode service - https://nodereal.io/meganode .

+For forking Polygon we haven't found a free service to use an archive node yet.

+You general purpose forking you have to set `FORK_RPC_URL` and `FORK_CHAIN_ID` in your `packages/sdk/.env` file.

 And than start a forked local node by running.